getgrav/grav-skeleton-gateway-site/pages/02.blog/blog.md

 pagination: true
 ---
 ## Latest News
-### Change these titles to anything you'd like in the customizer.
+### Change these titles to anything you'd like in the admin panel or markdown files.